Cqoicebordel/gmail-mobile-enhancer/README.md

 # Gmail Mobile Enhancer
-An UserJS to add a few enhancement on the Gmail mobile site to use it as desktop.
+An UserJS to add a few enhancement on the [Gmail Mobile site](https://mail.google.com/mail/mu/) to use it as desktop.

 ## What is it ?
 It's an UserJS that enhance a bit the mobile Gmail site, to avoid using the desktop one.
 It contains several modifications :